dziegler/redditfashion/subreddits/ffa/templates/need_want_love.md

-A few weeks ago, /u/dapperscavenger posted an alternative to our weekly "should or shouldn't I buy" in which posters were encouraged to post items they wanted, needed, or loved.
+An alternative to our weekly "should or shouldn't I buy" in which posters are encouraged to post items they want, need, or love.
 For instance:

 * I really want black pants for the office.